redempkaan/parking_lot_kt/README.md

 **3) Vehicle Tracking:**
 The system checks whether a vehicle is already inside based on its license plate.

 If a vehicle returns:
-**Inside** → it will exit, and exit time is recorded.
+**Inside** → it will exit, and exit time is randomized between import time and 24
 **Outside** → it will enter, and entry time is recorded.

+**4) Fuel Type Check:**
+Vehicles that use LPG as fuel are not allowed as they may cause problems in indoor areas.

-**4) Fee Calculation:**
+**5) Fee Calculation:**
 Upon exit, the duration between exit and entry times is calculated.
 A parking fee is charged according to this duration.

 # Usage
-- The program prompts the user to input vehicle information.
+- The program prompts the user to input vehicle information(plate, height, width, fuel type, import time).
 - The system checks the current parking lot status.
-- For each vehicle, the user inputs the properties
 - For exiting vehicles, fees are displayed.